How to transfer from another course

 You will be notified of the outcome of your request within 10 working days of submitting your request to the Associate Director, Enquiries and Admissions.
 There is no charge for a letter of release.

-- Successful outcome: Students will be informed that the University has approved the request to transfer to another institution, the Department of Immigration and Citizenship will be informed and their University of Melbourne COE cancelled.
-The student must be advised that they will need to contact the Department of Immigration and Citizenship to seek advice on whether a new student visa is required.
+- Successful outcome: Students will be informed that the University has approved the request to transfer to another institution, the Department of Immigration and Border Protection will be informed and their University of Melbourne COE cancelled.
+The student must be advised that they will need to contact the Department of Immigration and Border Protection to seek advice on whether a new student visa is required.

 - Unsuccessful outcome: Students will be informed of the reasons for this decision and informed that they may freely transfer between institutions after six months.
 Students can appeal the decision in writing in accordance with the University's complaints and appeals process.

 International students granted permanent residency